Appearance

 | Not enough money / Insufficient margin | Free margin is too low to open the position at the computed size. | Deposit funds or lower your lot size. |

-| Lot size too large / Risk too high | The computed size exceeds your margin or the fixed 5.0-lot platform cap. | Lower your configured size or raise your balance. |
+| Lot size too large / Risk too high | The computed size exceeds your available margin or the platform's total-volume safety ceiling, so TTMT clamps it down. | Lower your configured size or raise your balance. |

 | Invalid volume | A per-order size fell below the broker minimum or off its lot step. | Raise your size or balance.
 See Wrong Lot Size in Trade Execution Issues. |